Marau – quick travel guide

 I’d recommend a minimum of at least 4 days (3 nights) to get enough variety.
 This makes sense since getting there already takes so much time, and then traveling between different parts also takes lots of drive time.

-I had local friends who knew it well and took me around, and I loved that the most since we spent as long as we wanted and never felt rushed.
+I had local friends who knew it well to took me around, and that was amazing since we spent as long as we wanted and never felt rushed.
 I’m sure other people going with a professional tour probably enjoyed it as well but didn’t have the freedom and flexibility we did.
-Flexibility is absolutely key if you have time, and/or want to alternate plans based on how you feel (e. g. wanting more X and less Y), or based on the weather.
+Flexibility is absolutely key if you have time, and/or want to alternate plans based on how you feel (e. g. wanting more X and less Y), or changing plans based on the weather.

 Read more